kaiizeninc/backend-exercise/README.md

 You can use `npm run test` to run unit tests via `vitest` if you need.
 An example test stub has been provided.

-## When you're finished (or after you've spent two hours on it)
+## When you're finished (or after two hours)

+This is not designed to take all day; feel free to stop at the two hour mark even if you're not finished with every requirement.
+Make sure you at least solidly cover:
+* The database structure
+* How you are calculating and enforcing the miles/day restriction

-Give us access to your cloned repo for us to review, like by publishing it as a public Github or Gitlab repo.
+When you've reached a stopping point, give us access to your cloned repo for us to review, like by publishing it as a public Github or Gitlab repo.
 We'll then schedule a one hour review meeting with you.
 In this meeting, we'll cover about what you did, any problems you ran into, how you overcame those problems, and ask questions about your approach.